Clean light blinking — error

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a seized circulation or drain pump, or wiring that requires specialized diagnostic equipment.
+In that case, it’s best to contact a licensed appliance technician — and be sure to shut off the water supply valve before any work that opens the fill or drain circuit.

 How Much Does This Repair Cost?